Nina D. Melker

 Trenton, NJ 08650

 Nina continues to be active in the community, serving on numerous boards and committees.
-Some of the boards and committees she serves on include RWJ Barnabas Hamilton Foundation, where she is the Chair as well as serving as Vice Chair for the Board of Trustees, The Foundation of St. Lawrence Rehabilitation and Morris Hall, Mercer County Community College, Frances Clark School of Pedagogy, Hamilton Education Foundation, where she is the President, Kidsbridge, Ryan’s Quest, Iron Mike Foundation and Miracle League of Mercer County.
+Some of the boards and committees she serves on include RWJ Barnabas Hamilton Foundation, where she is the Chair as well as serving as Vice Chair for the Board of Trustees, The Foundation of St. Lawrence Rehabilitation and Morris Hall, Hamilton Education Foundation, Kidsbridge, Ryan’s Quest, Iron Mike Foundation and Miracle League of Mercer County.
 The community has rewarded her with several awards including Business Person of the Year from Nottingham High school FBLA, the Community Compassion Award by Contact of Mercer County, the Humanitarian Award from Kidsbridge, the Person of the Year from Hamilton Area YMCA, and the Community Service Award from the Iron Mikes/Trenton Catholic Academy.
 In 2014, she was inducted into the YWCA NJ Women’s Hall of Fame and, in 2016 she was installed into the Italian American National Hall of Fame.
 She had the honor of being the Grand Marshal of the Hamilton Township Columbus Day Parade in 2011.